EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 }
 ```

-We will try to pass it to the instance of out base navigationController in our confifureUI() function.
+We will try to pass it to the instance of our base navigationController in confifureUI() function.

 ```swift
 if let nc = navigationController as?
 BaseNavigationViewController {